bazbt3/microbit-traffic/README.md

 ## What is this?

-A program to to simulate UK traffic lights by illuminating red, yellow and green LEDs in sequence when a pushbutton is pressed.
+A program to simulate UK traffic lights by illuminating red, yellow and green LEDs in sequence when a pushbutton is pressed.
 Created for the [BBC micro:bit V2 computer](https://microbit.org) interfaced with an Osoyoo sensors & devices STEM kit.

 The UK sequence rotates thus: